remzi-arpacidusseau/ostep-projects/README.md

 beginning graduate students.
 They are based on years of teaching such a course at the University of Wisconsin-Madison.

+Also (increasingly) available are some tests to see if your code works; eventually every project will have a set of tests available.
+The testing framework that is currently available is found [here](https://github.com/remzi-arpacidusseau/ostep-projects/tree/master/tester).
+A specific testing script, found in each project directory, can be used to run the tests against your code.
+For example, in the initial utilities project, the relatively simple `wcat` program that you create can be tested by running the `test-wcat.sh` script.

 ## C/Linux Projects

 ### Initial Projects